greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 ## <a id="choose"></a>Choosing the Partitioning Syntax

-Greenplum Database 7 retains most aspects of the partitioning syntax of prior versions of Greenplum, referred to as the *uniform* syntax.
-Version 7 also introduces support for PostgreSQL declarative partitioning syntax, the *flexible* syntax.
+Greenplum Database 7 retains most aspects of the partitioning syntax of prior versions of Greenplum, referred to as the *classic* syntax.
+Version 7 also introduces support for PostgreSQL declarative partitioning syntax, the *modern* syntax.

-The uniform syntax is provided for backwards compatibility with previous Greenplum versions.
-It is appropriate for a homogenous partition table, where all partitions are at the same leaf level and have the same partition rule. *The flexible syntax is less specialized and a bit easier to use, and is recommended for new users.*
+The classic syntax is provided for backwards compatibility with previous Greenplum versions.
+It is appropriate for a homogenous partition table, where all partitions are at the same leaf level and have the same partition rule.

+> **Note** The modern syntax is less specialized and easier to use, and is recommended for new users and new partitioned table definitions.

-The uniform and flexible partitioning syntaxes are alternatives, you choose the one that meets your needs.
+The classic and modern partitioning syntaxes are alternatives, you choose the one that meets your needs.

-If you are familiar with the Greenplum 6 partitioning syntax or already have partitioned tables that were defined using this syntax, you may choose to continue using the uniform syntax.
+If you are familiar with the Greenplum 6 partitioning syntax or already have partitioned tables that were defined using this syntax, you may choose to continue using the classic syntax.
 (Refer to [About Changes to Table Partitioning in Greenplum 7](about-part-changes.html) for more information about partitioning syntax and behavior changes introduced in version 7.)

 The following table provides a feature comparison to help you choose the syntax most appropriate for your data model: